 For the Variable name, you may type a name, such as ‘Path’ for example.

-For the Variable value, copy the full Python application path, then use semicolon (as highlighted in blue), and finally copy the Python Scripts path
+For the Variable value, copy the full Python application path, then use semicolon (as highlighted in yellow below), and finally copy the Python Scripts path.

 This is how my Variable value would look like: